Sign up for our newsletter!

 How are CNFs manufactured?

-Commercial fabrication of carbon nanofibers is often done with Catalytic Chemical Vapor Deposition (CCVD, or simply CVD).
-The basic idea is to apply so much energy to a carbon-based gas, in the form of heating or lightning discharges, that the valence electrons are torn loose, releasing carbon ions that can deposit on surfaces prepared with catalytic metal.
+Smolek’s fabrication of carbon nanofibers is done with Plasma Enhanded Chemical Vapor Deposition (PECVD).
+In this process we apply energy to a carbon-based gas, in the form of heating or lightning discharges, releasing carbon ions that can deposit on surfaces prepared with catalytic metal.

-Smoltek has developed a patented solution to extremely precise control where the released carbon atoms settle and how they are formed into carbon nanofibers.
+In our SmolGROW™ process we can exactly control where the released carbon atoms settle and how they are formed into carbon nanofibers (or nanostructures).
 This gives us a unique opportunity to tailor carbon nanofibers with desired properties.
 We have also developed the technology to use comparatively low temperatures (375 °C), which allows our manufacturing technique to be used in production lines in the semiconductor industry.

 1. The substrate on which the carbon nanofibers will grow, e.g., silicon wafer, is prepared by depositing various materials that form an underlayer on which the carbon nanofibers will grow.